 These small communities offer the encouragement, support, accountability, and care that sustain us on our formation journey.
 It's here that we learn to love one another as Christ has loved us (Jn 13:34) and to bear one another's burdens, and so fulfill the law of Christ (Gal 6:2).
 Home Parishes are intended to be communities of formation, service, care, and mission.
 Active participation in a Home Parish will look different based on your stage of life and apprenticeship to Jesus, but as a baseline you're invited to join your Home Parish for:

 - periodic gatherings for meals, study, prayer, service and celebration

 - service in Sunday worship

 - seasonal invitations to spiritual practices (Penitential seasons for almsgiving, fasting, confession, "Tides" for feasting, hospitality, celebration, and Green times (Normal Time) for study and growth

-If you are interested in join a home parish, please contact us!
+If you are interested in joining a home parish, please contact us!